-To power the camera without charging batteries, set the camera power switch to < ON >.
-However, batteries are charged during auto power off.
+To power the camera without charging batteries, set the camera power switch to an option other than < OFF >.

-[﴿ग्रम्म] is displayed on the screen while the camera is powered this way.
+[﴿[]] is displayed on the LCD panel and screen while the camera is powered.
 To change from powering the camera to charging, set the camera power switch to < OFF >.

-- The camera cannot be powered unless a battery pack is in it. - To protect the battery pack and keep it in optimal condition, do not charge it continuously for more than 24 hours. - If the charging lamp fails to light up or a problem occurs during charging (shown by the charge lamp blinking), unplug the power cord, reinsert the battery, and wait a few minutes before plugging it in again.
+- To protect the battery pack and keep it in optimal condition, do not charge it continuously for more than 24 hours. - If the charging lamp fails to light up or a problem occurs during charging (shown by the charge lamp blinking), unplug the power cord, reinsert the battery, and wait a few minutes before plugging it in again.
 If the problem persists, take the camera to the nearest Canon Service Center. - The charging time required and the amount charged vary depending on ambient temperature and remaining capacity. - For safety, charging in low temperatures takes longer. - The remaining battery level may decline when power is supplied to the camera.
-To avoid running out of battery power, use a fully charged batter when shooting at regular intervals.
+To avoid running out of battery power, use a fully charged battery when shooting at regular intervals.